mdolab/MACH-Aero/README.md

 MACH-Aero
 =========

 This page is intended to introduce the aerodynamic shape optimization capability within MACH (framework for MDO of aircraft configurations with high fidelity).
-The MACH framework is developed by the Multidisciplinary Design Optimization Laboratory (MDO Lab) at University of Michigan.
-More documentations can be found at http://mdolab.engin.umich.edu/docs/
+The MACH framework is developed by the Multidisciplinary Design Optimization Laboratory (MDO Lab) at the University of Michigan.
+More documentation can be found at https://mdolab-mach-aero-tutorial.readthedocs-hosted.com/en/latest/

 MACH-Aero consists of six major modules: